tfeuer/cal/README.md

 # cal
 Crypto paper trading and bittrex CLI client

 You can use this CLI tool to (currently just) paper trade on Bittrex.
+Run with: "python cal.py"

 Commands are as follows: